-In March 2013, we teamed up with Celgene Corporation, and together, with the Center for Cell and Gene Therapy at Baylor College of Medicine to develop chimeric antigen receptor (CAR) T cell therapies to target and destroy cancer cells.
+In March 2013, we teamed up with Celgene Corporation to develop chimeric antigen receptor (CAR) T cell therapies to target and destroy cancer cells.
 In June 2015, we amended and restated our collaboration to focus on developing product candidates targeting B-cell maturation antigen (BCMA) during a three-year term.
 BCMA is the first target selected to advance to the clinic under this collaboration.
 BCMA is a cell surface protein that is expressed in normal plasma cells and in most multiple myeloma cells, but is absent from other normal tissues.

 We are working in collaboration with Celgene on the initial, lead anti-BCMA product candidate (bb2121), and develop next-generation anti-BCMA product candidates.
 We will retain sole rights to develop all other chimeric antigen receptor (CAR) T cell programs developed by us under the collaboration, including ongoing undisclosed preclinical programs with opportunities in both solid tumors and hematologic malignancies.